runabol/piper/README.md

 # What is this?

-Piper is a miniature workflow engine written in Java/Spring.
+Piper is a miniature workflow engine written in Java and built on Spring Boot.

 # For god's sake, why another workflow engine?